m-zajac/gobooksearchdemo/README.md

 The goal is to write an appllication that fetches a book (from gutenber.org website), and then performs a fuzzy search given a phrase.
 Result should be the whole paragraph containg matching phrase.
 Application provides REST server and CLI version.
 Docker image is provided for easier use.

+Code should be written as in serious project.
+Code readability, reliability are the most important.
+Code should be easy to test and expand.

 ## Description

+### Search algorithm

 Search is implemented using modified Levenstein distance algorithm.
 For DP Levenstein distance algorithm see: https://en.wikipedia.org/wiki/Levenshtein_distance#Iterative_with_full_matrix.